 My way was opposite.
-I was aiming at a pleasant, natural way of farming which results in making the work easier instead of harder.
+I was aiming at a pleasant, natural way of farming (Farming as simply as possible within and in cooperation with the natural environment, rather than the modern approach of applying increasingly complex techniques to remake nature entirely for the benefit of human beings.) which results in making the work easier instead of harder.
 "How about not doing this?
-How about not doing that?"-that was my way of thinking.
-I ultimately reached the conclusion that there was no need to plow, no need to apply fertilizer, no need to make compost, no need to use insecticide.
+How about not doing that?"
+That was my way of thinking.
+I ultimately reached the conclusion that there was no need to plough, no need to apply fertilizer, no need to make compost, no need to use insecticide.
 When you get right down to it, there are few agricultural practices that are really necessary.